fontforge/fontforge.github.io/en-US/downloads/source.md

 If you want to edit CID keyed fonts you need these [character set descriptions](cidmaps.tgz).
 (These were last updated 22-Dec-2004)

-Once upon a time, fontforge only used X11 bitmap fonts, on most systems in now uses fontconfig.
+Once upon a time, FontForge only used X11 bitmap fonts, on most systems in now uses fontconfig.

 There seem plenty of good unicode outline fonts, so I shan't provide any